I get money: BBNaija's Laycon lists reasons why he is loved by ladies

 Just like many others, the rapper jumped on TikTok to make a video with one of his songs playing in the background.

-The video had five captions with each sivinbg a reason he is a ladies man, first on the list is the fact that he can sing and rap, followed by being a handsome man, a good head on his shoulder, money and his 'masculinity'.
+The video had five captions with each giving a reason he is a ladies man.
+First on the list is the fact that he can sing and rap, followed by being a handsome man, a good head on his shoulder, money and his 'masculinity'.

-Man serving jail term in US prison writes his girlfriend love note, lady shares photo of flowers he sent

 "YES!!!, I’m that Guy."